jurentie/old_portfolio/future_posts/git-workflow/git-workflow.md

 clearly shows if there are any merge conflicts present.
 ![Pull request created](images/pull-request-created.png)

-7. Other developers are able to comment on the pull request and commits can continue to be pushed to this branch while it is under review.
-Once everything looks good, someone with write permission can merge the pull request by clicking "Merge pull request"
+7. Other developers are able to comment on the pull request and any new commits pushed to the remote branch will appear in the pull request.
 ![Review](images/review-of-pull-request.png)

+8. Once everything looks good, someone with write permission can merge the pull request by clicking "Merge pull request"

 By default git will merge the pull request using `--no-ff` (no fast forward).
 See [below](#fast-forward) to learn more about fast forward.